Bhagya Vastu | Premium Astrology & Vastu Consultation

 • Verify all room positions match vastu plan

-• Check column placements avoid room centers
+• Check column placements avoid room centres

 • Confirm staircase location and direction